Witiko/doctoral-thesis/main.md

 #### Experiments

-In 2020, we developed the *MIRMU-Ensemble* rank-based fusion technique for the *answer retrieval* math information retrieval task of the ARQMath-1 lab.
-[@novotny2020three, Section 7].
+In 2020, we developed the *MIRMU-Ensemble* rank-based fusion technique for the *find answers* task of the ARQMath-1 lab.  [@novotny2020three, Section 7].
 We used our technique to ensemble the primary systems of our MIRMU team.

-In 2021, we developed two new supervised rank-based fusion techniques (*MIRMU-WIBC* and *MIRMU-RBC*) and we used them together with our unsupervised *MIRMU-Ensemble* (further known as *MIRMU-IBC*) and the unsupervised reciprocal rank fusion (further known as *MIRMU-RRF*) for the *answer retrieval* math information retrieval task of the ARQMath-2 lab. [@novotny2021ensembling, Section 4] We used our technique to ensemble all ten systems of our MIRMU and MSM teams.[^17]
+In 2021, we developed two new supervised rank-based fusion techniques (*MIRMU-WIBC* and *MIRMU-RBC*) and we used them together with our unsupervised *MIRMU-Ensemble* (further known as *MIRMU-IBC*) and the unsupervised reciprocal rank fusion (further known as *MIRMU-RRF*) for the *find answers* task of the ARQMath-2 lab. [@novotny2021ensembling, Section 4] We used our technique to ensemble all ten systems of our MIRMU and MSM teams.[^17]

  [^17]: We entered the ARQMath-2 lab as two teams: our lab (MIRMU) and the
         students of the FI:PV211 information retrieval course taught at the